oboroc/oboroc.github.io/_posts/2016-05-13-i-bought-old-junk-pc.md

-a glitchy Cirrus CL-GD5434 PCI VGA card with 1MB RAM, a Sound Blaster Pro compatible ISA sound card with ESS AudioDrive 688 chipset, a single-speed IDE CDROM I got for free from a generous colleague at University, a 1.7GB Fujitsu IDE HDD and a 3.5" HD floppy drive.
+a glitchy Cirrus CL-GD5434 PCI VGA card with 1MB RAM, a Sound Blaster Pro compatible ISA sound card with ESS AudioDrive 688 chipset, a single-speed IDE CDROM I got for free from a generous colleague at University, a 1.7GB Fujitsu IDE HDD and a 3.5" floppy drive.
-It was housed in an AT mid-tower.
+It was housed in AT mid-tower case.
 It came with affordable but very nice Chicony keyboard and Mitsumi mouse.
 It cost us about 1600 US$, and I managed to sell it 1.5 years later for 700 US$ and was very happy.
 But now I'm kind of nostalgic and wish I kept it, but that would've been way to expensive.